Amos47/2400/Chapter_3.md

 **D: Software as a Service (SaaS)**

 D1.
 SaaS involves essentially *renting* software from a software service provider.
-If the organisation wants a big enterprise system and doesn’t want the cost or responsibility of buying, installing and maintaining its own copy of the software, said software can be *rented* and provided over the internet.
+If the organisation wants a big enterprise system and doesn’t want the cost or responsibility of creating or buying, installing and maintaining its own copy of the software, said software can be *rented* and provided over the internet.
 There is little or no customisation here.
 You take what is offered.
 If any customisation is available, it's done on a outsourced basis by the service provider.

 As you might imagine, there are pros and cons to each approach, a summary of which appears below.
 The cost, time and quality assessments are made using graphical *thermometers*.
 The higher the green temperature (for quality), the higher the general quality of the solutions in this category.
 For cost and time, the higher the temperature, the more costly and time-consuming are the solutions in this category.
 So ideally, we're looking for the least amount of red and the most green.
 That's the ideal solution, but *perhaps not the optimal* in every situation.
 To get very high quality, for example, you might have to pay and wait... but it might be worth it.